๐Ÿงฉ Part 1: Wrapper Classes in Java

 A Wrapper class is a class whose object wraps a primitive data type.
 Java provides these classes in the java.lang package to convert primitive types into objects.

-๐Ÿงฑ Primitive Types vs Wrapper Classes
+Java Wrapper Classes Hierarchy Primitive vs Wrapper Classes Table

 ๐Ÿ” Why Wrapper Classes are Needed?